DataBiosphere/toil/docs/gettingStarted/install.rst

 Installation
 ============

-This document describes how to prepare for and install the Toil software.
+This document describes how to prepare for and install Toil.
 Note that Toil requires that the user run all commands inside of a Python `virtualenv`_.
 Instructions for installing and creating a Python virtual environment are provided below.

 .. _virtualenv: https://virtualenv.pypa.io/en/stable/